slsa-framework/slsa-proposals/README.md

 *   **DRAFT:** Still being refined and/or undergoing review.
 All proposals start in this state.
 *   **ACCEPTED:** Accepted as the plan of record but not yet implemented.
 *   **IMPLEMENTED:** Implemented and final.
-The doc should be point to the implementation PRs.
+The doc should be updated to point to the implementation PRs in the Implementation metadata field.
 *   **REJECTED:** Will not be implemented.
 The doc should explain the decision.
 *   **ABANDONED:** Proposer has stopped work on the proposal, without an explicit approval or rejection decision.
 The doc should explain why it was